jmachado11/Bill-Market-AI/README.md

-# 📊 Bill Market – Predictive Legislative Intelligence for Investors
+# 📊 Bill Market AI – Predictive Legislative Intelligence for Investors

 **Bill Market** is an AI-powered platform that analyzes proposed U.S. legislation to forecast both: